- Home

 10. Give yourself time to relax and recover

 To keep your motivation high, it’s also crucial to get enough sleep, so if you’re feeling exhausted after a workout, don’t feel bad if you want to have an early night!
-Hopefully, you’ll wake up feeling refreshed in the morning, with your motivation high.

 11. When all else fails – dance

 There may be times when no matter how much you try to get yourself out the door, or dressed in your workout gear, you’re just not feeling it.
-Sometimes our bodies might seem to be telling us that they just really don’t want to go for that run, or to do that 20-minute weights session.
+Sometimes our bodies might seem to be telling us that they really don’t want to go for that run or to do that 20-minute weights session.

 If you really don’t feel like exercising, then just dancing around your home for 10 minutes can act as a workout.
-It’ll get your heart pumping and blood flowing – and hopefully it’ll give your mood a real boost too.
+It’ll get your heart pumping and blood flowing – and hopefully it’ll give your mood a boost too.

-Depending on your weight and how quickly you’re moving, you can burn between 300–800 calories an hour dancing.
 All you have to do is turn on your favourite songs, close the curtains (unless you’re happy giving your neighbours a dance show!), and dance like no one’s watching.

 Final thoughts...